 - Or a combination of the last 60 units of undergraduate and graduate coursework (2 year, full-time equivalent for non-US or non-semester type credit hours) when fewer than twelve units of graduate coursework have been completed.

-Prospective students holding a comparable bachelor's degree but not meeting the minimum 3.0 GPA requirement may still be eligible for admission as a Graduate Non-Degree seeking student.
+Prospective students holding a comparable bachelor's degree, but not meeting the minimum 3.0 GPA, or applicants with a UA graduate GPA below 3.0 may still be eligible for admission as a Graduate Non-Degree seeking student.

 Students who do not meet the minimum 3.0 GPA requirement with their undergraduate coursework may choose to satisfy their Graduate College minimum GPA requirement while in graduate Non-Degree Status.
 Students who complete 12 semester units of non-degree graded (A,B,C) 500 level or higher coursework with a minimum grade-point average of 3.00 are eligible to apply to a degree program.
 Once students have received 12 or more graduate units, the graduate GPA will be the only GPA the Graduate College will use to finalize admission.
 Individual programs may still consider all coursework when making recommendation decisions for a particular degree program.
 Students may transfer up to twelve Non-Degree status units into their desired degree program with the approval of their program and the Graduate Student Academic Service office.